kaiyuan2000/University-of-Macau/README.md

 # University-of-Macau

 I'm majoring in CS in University of Macau, here are some of the CS related course I've taken in 4 years study.
+Will only upload the relevant code here, but not written assignment / exam / PPT.

  | Code | Subject Name |
  |------|--------------|